ineat/refcards/generator/README.md

 npm install
 ```

-Then you can start the generation using :
+Then you can start the generation and the server using :

 ```
-npm run start
+npm run app
 ```
+Then in your browser go to : <http://localhost:3000>

 You can run unit tests using :